Freedom Party of Austria

-The Freedom Party of Austria (Freiheitliche Partei Österreichs, FPÖ) is a national-conservative and right-wing populist political party in Austria.
-It was led by Norbert Hofer from September 2019 to 1 June 2021.
-It is the third largest of five parties in the National Council, with 30 of the 183 seats, and won 16.2% of votes cast in the 2019 legislative election.
-It is represented in all nine state legislatures, and a member of two state cabinets (both operating under the Proporz system).
-On a European level, the FPÖ is a founding member of the Identity and Democracy Party and its three Members of the European Parliament (MEPs) sit with the Identity and Democracy (ID) group.
+The Freedom Party of Austria (Freiheitliche Partei Österreichs, FPÖ) is a political party in Austria, variously described as far-right, extremist, right-wing populist, and Eurosceptic.
+It has been led by Herbert Kickl since 2021.
+It is the largest of five parties in the National Council, with 57 of the 183 seats, and won 28.85% of votes cast in the 2024 election and it is represented in all nine state legislatures.
+On a European level, the FPÖ is a founding member of the Patriots.eu (originally the Movement for a Europe of Nations and Freedom) and its six MEPs sit with the Patriots for Europe (PfE) group following the dissolution of its predecessor, Identity and Democracy (ID).

-The FPÖ was founded in 1956 as the successor to the short-lived Federation of Independents (VdU), representing pan-Germanists and national liberals opposed to socialism, represented by the Social Democratic Party of Austria (SPÖ), and Catholic clericalism represented by the Austrian People's Party (ÖVP).
-Its first leader, Anton Reinthaller, was a former Nazi functionary and SS officer, though the party did not advocate extreme right policies and presented itself as residing in the political centre.
-During this time, the FPÖ was the third largest party in Austria and had modest support.
-Under the leadership of Norbert Steger in the early 1980s, it sought to style itself on the German Free Democratic Party.
-It supported the first government of SPÖ Chancellor Bruno Kreisky after the 1970 election, as well as that of Fred Sinowatz from 1983 to 1986.
+The FPÖ was founded in 1956 as the successor to the short-lived Federation of Independents (VdU), representing pan-Germanists and national liberals opposed to socialism and Catholic clericalism, represented by the Social Democratic Party of Austria (SPÖ) and the Austrian People's Party (ÖVP), respectively.
+Its first leader, Anton Reinthaller, was a former Nazi functionary and SS officer, but the FPÖ did not advocate far-right policies and presented itself as a centrist party.
+The FPÖ was long the third largest in Austria and had modest support.
+Under the leadership of Norbert Steger in the early 1980s, it sought to style itself on Germany's Free Democratic Party (FDP).
+The FPÖ gave external support to SPÖ chancellor Bruno Kreisky (SPÖ) after the 1970 election and joined Fred Sinowatz's government, as the SPÖ's junior partner, after the 1983 election.

 Jörg Haider became leader of the party in 1986, after which it began an ideological turn towards right-wing populism.
 This resulted in a strong surge in electoral support, but also led the SPÖ to break ties, and a splinter in the form of the Liberal Forum in 1993.
-In the 1999 election, the FPÖ won 26.9% of the vote, becoming the second most popular party, ahead of the ÖVP by around 500 votes.
-The two parties eventually reached a coalition agreement in which ÖVP retained the office of Chancellor.
-The FPÖ soon lost most of its popularity, falling to 10% in the 2002 election, but the government was renewed.
+In the 1999 election, the FPÖ won 26.9% of the vote, becoming the second-most popular party, ahead of the ÖVP by around 500 votes.
+The two parties eventually reached a coalition agreement in which the ÖVP retained the office of chancellor.
+The FPÖ soon lost most of its popularity, falling to 10% in the 2002 election, but remained in government as junior partner.
 Internal tensions led Haider and much of the party leadership to leave in 2005, forming the Alliance for the Future of Austria (BZÖ), which replaced the FPÖ as governing partner.
 Heinz-Christian Strache then became leader, and the party gradually regained its popularity, peaking at 26.0% in the 2017 election.
 The FPÖ once again became junior partner in government with the ÖVP.
-In May 2019, the Ibiza affair led to the collapse of the government and the resignation of Strache from both the offices of Vice-Chancellor and party leader.
+In May 2019, the Ibiza affair led to the collapse of the government and the resignation of Strache from both the offices of vice-chancellor and party leader.
 The resulting snap election saw the FPÖ fall to 16.2% and return to opposition.
+On 30 June 2024, ANO 2011, the Freedom Party of Austria, and Fidesz created a new alliance named Patriots for Europe.